-For nonpayment of rent, the Kansas eviction process requires that a 3-day notice be used.
-The notice should indicate the amount of rent owed and advise the tenant that the lease will terminate unless the tenant pays the required rent within the 3 days, and that legal action will be sought if the tenant remains on the premises after failing to pay the rent.
+For nonpayment of rent, the Kansas eviction process requires that a 3-day Notice be used.
+The notice should indicate the amount of rent owed.
+It should advise the tenant that the lease will terminate unless the tenant pays the required rent within the 3 days.
+And it should state that legal action will be sought if the tenant remains on the premises after failing to pay the rent.

 14/30-Day Notice for Noncompliance

-For material noncompliance with the rental agreement other than nonpayment of rent, the landlord must serve the tenant with a Kansas eviction notice of 14-days for the tenant to comply with the particular lease provision that has been violated.
-It must state that the lease will terminate 14 days after service unless the situation is remedied and that if there is noncompliance, the tenant must vacate within the following 30-days or legal action will commence.
+For material noncompliance with the rental agreement (other than nonpayment of rent), the landlord must serve the tenant with a 14/30 Day Kansas eviction notice.
+This gives the tenant 14 days to comply with the particular lease provision that has been violated.
+It must state that the lease will terminate 14 days after service unless the situation is remedied.
+It must also state that if there is noncompliance with this notice, then the tenant must vacate within the following 30-days or legal action will commence.

 Material noncompliance with a rental lease provision could include having unauthorized pets or tenants living on the property, not keeping the unit habitable by having trash accumulate, being a nuisance to other tenants or by damaging the property.

-For month-to-month leases, a landlord can terminate the lease without having to give a reason and by giving the tenant 30-days to leave the property.
+For month-to-month leases, a landlord can terminate the lease without having to give a reason and by giving the tenant a 30-Day Notice which gives the tenant 30 days to leave the property.